-Existing Dock - Renovation of the deteriorated existing dock will require additional permitting, contact the Environmental Protection Division of Orange County.
-Approval of this request does not constitute approval of a permit for the construction of an overlook dock or other similar structure within the wetland or below the normal high-water elevation.
+Existing Dock - Renovation of the deteriorated existing dock will require additional permitting.
+Please contact the Orange County Environmental Protection Division for more information.
+Approval of this request does not constitute approval of a permit for the construction of an overlook dock or other similar structure within the wetland or below the Normal High Water Elevation.
 In accordance with Chapter 15, Article IX, Construction of Boat Dock Ordinance, the boat dock requires additional permitting and action by the Board of County Commissioners.